Dummiesman/angel-file-formats/Midtown Madness 2/Pedestrian_model.md

 defined differently.
 Each packet has it's own adjunct and primitive lists.
 A packet also has a list of matrix indices.
 A packet starts with:

-  - packet <int> <int> <int> {
+  - packet <int> <int> <int> <optional:int> {
-    Where the ints are number of adjuncts, number of primitives and number of matrices, contained in this packet, respectively, and ends
+    Where the ints are number of adjuncts, number of primitives, number of matrices, and optionally number of reskins contained in this packet, respectively, and ends
     with:

 <!-- end list -->